 - Create notes from anywhere – using Keep on your Android phone

-- Access the notes from anywhere, anytime – from your Android phone, another tablet or maybe your PC
+- Access the notes from anywhere, anytime – from your Android phone, another tablet, or maybe your PC

-- With Google Keep, you can also create voice note if your hands are not free (but do not use phone while driving – text or voice – as it is distracting; you may not love your life but don’t put others at risk).
+- With Google Keep, you can also create a voice note if your hands are not free (but do not use the phone while driving – text or voice – as it is distracting; you may not love your life but don’t put others at risk).
 The voice notes can be transcribed instantly using Google Voice.

-- You can color code your notes to mark their importance and to mark complete to do lists.
+- You can color-code your notes to mark their importance and to mark complete to-do lists.

 - You can add check boxes to Google Keep note so that you can use it as a checklist (A To Do List in most cases).
 I love this feature as I can create my schedule away from the computer anytime – especially just before sleeping.
 I am sure most of you too get ideas when trying to sleep at night.

 - You can also take snaps and add to the notes.

 - Archive facility for older notes.

 If you have turned off Sync to conserve battery and data charges, you will have to manually sync the notes.
 If you forget to sync, your note might not be available on Google Drive but since I suppose you keep your phone with you every time, you can sync instantly when you cannot find any of your note on Google Drive.

 Cons & How To Access Google Keep Notes From Desktop